 The following dependencies are requried to use specific modules.

-$ sudo apt-get intall exiftool
+$ sudo apt-get install exiftool

 $ sudo apt-get install clamav-daemon